Type 63 multiple rocket launcher: Description

-The launcher's 12 tubes are arranged in three removable rows of four each, mounted on a single-axle carriage with rubber tires.
+The launcher's 12 tubes are arranged in three removable rows of four, mounted on a single-axle carriage with rubber tires.
 The Type 63 originally fired an 18.8 kilogram rocket (Type 63-2) with a 1.3 kilogram warhead.
 Ammunition for the Type 63 was later improved (Type 75 and Type 81 series), although the overall weight of the rocket remained the same.
 A fixed amount of propellant is contained in the rocket motor.
 The steel-cased rocket is stabilized with spin imparted by six angled nozzles in its base.
-Type 63 rockets may be launched without the launcher; improvised firing can employ tubing, rails or even dirt berms.
 The Type 63 was distributed on the basis of six per infantry regiment, or 18 per infantry division.
 For airborne and mountain units the lighter Type 63-I was developed.

-Both the Type 63 and its copies can be mounted on different kinds of armoured and unarmoured vehicles, for example the MT-LB, the Safir, the Mamba, the RG-32 Scout, the GAZ-66 and the M113.
+The Type 63 and its copies can be mounted on different kinds of armoured and unarmoured vehicles, for example the MT-LB, the Safir, the Mamba, the RG-32 Scout, the GAZ-66 and the M113.

-Licence versions
+Versions

-The Type 63 and its rockets are license-built in several countries including:
+The Type 63 and its rockets are built in several countries including: